Boettcher Center West, 2050 E. Iliff Ave. Denver, CO 80208

 Associate Dean of the College of Natural Sciences and Mathematics; Associate Professor in the Mathematics Department.

 Dr. Ormes is currently the Associate Dean of Natural Sciences and Mathematics at the University of Denver.
 Research interests include topological dynamics and ergodic theory.
 In his position as Assoc.
-Dean, he is responsible for curriculum, student affairs, inclusive excellence, mentoring programs and STEM activities in NSM.
-Dr. Ormes still teaches the courses in the Department of Mathematics.
+Dean, he is responsible for curriculum, student affairs, mentoring programs and STEM activities in NSM.
+Dr. Ormes teaches courses in the Department of Mathematics.

 BS, Mathematics, University of Delaware